How to Enable or Disable Fullscreen Optimizations for Games in Windows 11

 Why Fullscreen Optimizations Matter

-Fullscreen optimizations in Windows 11 help games run better by balancing speed and features.
+Fullscreen optimizations in Windows 11 can make your games run smoother by helping Windows manage resources better, which is important for both speed and features.

 There are two main ways games can run: Fullscreen Exclusive (FSE) mode (where a game takes over your entire screen) for top speed, but you can’t easily use overlays or switch apps.
 Or borderless windowed mode, which lets you switch windows and use overlays smoothly, but might slightly reduce performance.
 Fullscreen optimizations try to give you the best of both.